-Resistive Plate Counters (RPC) are used in the muon detector of the Compact Muon Solenoid (CMS) experimentat the CERN Large Hadron Collider.
-RPC use fluorine-based gas mix whose main component is Freon.
+Resistive Plate Counters [1] (RPC) are used in the muon detector of the Compact Muon Solenoid (CMS) experiment [2] at the CERN Large Hadron Collider.
+The constituent elements of RPCs are two parallel electrode, high-resistivity bakelite plates between which, in a 2 mm gap, a gas mixture at ordinary pressure is circulated.
+A 9.0-10.0 kV voltage drop is applied between plates.
+RPC use fluorine-based gas mixture whose main component is Freon.
 Because of the high cost of Freon and the very large gas volumes involved in the full system, the design of the CMS RPC gas system is based on a recirculation system called the Closed Loop (CL) system.

-The absence of gas contaminants is of paramount importance in all gas detectors, and especially in RPC due to the high reactivity of the F-based gas mix used [2] [3].
-A gas gain monitoring system [4] has been designed, built and is being commissioned by the CMS RPC group for the fast and accurate monitoring of the working point, based on the monitoring of the avalanche charge and of the chamber efficiency.
-The gas gain monitoring system is based on three single-gap RPC subdetectors flushed with clean mix, CL mix after purifiers before crossing CMS RPC, and CL mix from the return lines.
+The absence of gas contaminants is of paramount importance in all gas detectors, and especially in RPC due to the high reactivity of the F-based gas mixture used [3] [4].
+A gas gain monitoring system [5][6][7] has been designed, built and is being commissioned by the CMS RPC group for the fast monitoring of the working point, based on the monitoring of the avalanche charge and of the chamber efficiency.
+The gas gain monitoring system is based on three single-gap RPC subdetectors flushed with clean mixture, CL mixture after purifiers before crossing CMS RPC, and CL mixture from the return lines.
 The gas gain monitoring will provide a warning in case of a working point change.
 A gas quality monitoring system is being developed by the CMS RPC group which will perform chemical analyses such as Gas Chromatography (GC), High Pressure Liquid Chromatography (HPLC), pH meters, etc. following the release of a warning condition.

 No aspect of the chemistry of purifiers used in CL is fully understood, nor the extent or the nature of contaminants with the exception of fluoridric acid, whose presence is established.
-Tests [7],[8] at the Gamma Irradiation Facility (GIF) [9] showed the presence of HF, which is detected by accumulation methods or by the use of HPLC, or ionic column-equipped GC.
+Tests [8][9] at the Gamma Irradiation Facility (GIF) [10] showed the presence of HF, which is detected by accumulation methods or by the use of HPLC, or ionic column-equipped GC.
 We have proposed[11] a systematic investigation aimed to fully clarify the chemistry of purifiers used in the CL, structured in three phases.
 Purifiers and filters were firstly studied at the ISR test area during chamber testing with cosmic rays (phase one).
 At completion of ISR chamber testing, new RPC detectors dedicated to contaminant studies will be deployed (phase two).
 The system behavior will be studied by allowing currents to increase under production of contaminants.
 Finally, high-radiation environment and contaminants will be studied at the CL at the GIF facility (phase three).
-Results reported on in this paper refer to phase one which took place in September 2006.
+Results [12] [13] reported on in this paper refer to phase one which took place in September 2006.

-2 The Closed Loop system of the CMS RPC detector
+2 The Closed Loop system